Jump to Recipe Print Recipe

 Twisted challah strands.

-Now, it is time for the rise!
+Step 5: Use wet hands to pat the dough gently.
+This gives the challah a little extra moisture before rising.
 Cover your challah in plastic wrap and let it rise for one hour until it doubles in size.

 The braided challah dough after rising.

-Step 6: Check out how much the challah dough rose!
-It is ready for the next steps!
-Preheat your oven to 350ยบ F. I use the convection oven setting.
-If you don’t have a convection option, you can use the bake setting.
+Step 6: The braided gluten free challah is ready for the next steps!
+Preheat the oven to 350º F. Do not use convection oven setting.

 Photos of brushing the challah with egg wash and sprinkling poppy seeds.

-Step 8: Use a pastry brush to brush the egg mixture over the challah, making sure to get into all of the braid’s nooks and crannies.
+Steps 7 and 8: Whisk an egg in a small bowl.
+Use a pastry brush to brush the egg wash over the braided challah dough, making sure to get into the braid’s nooks and crannies.

-Step 9: Sprinkle a topping like poppy seeds on top of the egg mixture or bake it plain without any seed topping.
+Step 9: Optional: Sprinkle a topping like poppy seeds on top of the egg mixture, or bake it plain without any seed topping.

-Step 10: Move the oven rack to the middle position and bake the challah at 350ยบ F for 45 minutes.
-The actual baking time will vary depending on the size of your challah bread.
+Step 10: Move the oven rack to the middle position and bake the challah for 40-45 minutes.
+The actual baking time will vary depending on the size of your challah bread, how tall the bread is, and whether you made one loaf or several mini loaves.

 A whole gluten free challah that came out of the oven.

 There are lots of fun ways to vary and change up your recipe.
-Here are a few ideas
+You’re going to love these ideas:

 • Add cinnamon and raisins to the dough.